 It can also be used by a contractor working an IBEW Local #271 employee in an outside local that would still like to defer a percentage of their gross payroll to their 401(K).

 The utilization of the portability reports is at the complete discretion of each contractor.

 How do I file a benefit portability report?

-Click on “Payroll Reporting” > “File Payroll Reports.”
+Click on “Payroll Reporting” > “File Payroll Reports”

-Select the desired benefit portability report from the “Create a supplemental” drop down list.
+Select the desired benefit portability report from the “Create a supplemental” drop-down list.

 Enter the month and year (MM/YYYY) the benefits were earned.

-Add the effected employee(s).
+Add the affected employee(s).

 Determine the hours (or gross) and benefit amount.